Saluja09/RightCut/README.md

-# RightCut — AI Spreadsheet Agent for Private Markets
+# RightCut — AI Spreadsheet Agent

 RightCut is an agentic AI system that builds, audits, and self-corrects institutional-quality `.xlsx` workbooks through natural conversation.
 It doesn't just generate spreadsheets — it evaluates every formula it writes, catches its own errors, and fixes them before you see the output.